 Solution 1 – Set Edge / Internet Explorer as default browser

-- Press Windows Key + S and type Default Programs.
-From the list of results choose Default Programs.
+- Press Windows Key + S and type control panel.
+Choose Control Panel from the list of results.

 - When Default Programs window opens, select Set your default programs.

-Some users have reported that they are unable to open anything on their desktop, and to fix this, it’s advised to set Internet Explorer as default browser.
+Some users have reported that they are unable to open anything on their desktop, and to fix this it’s advised to set Internet Explorer as the default browser.
 You can do that by following the steps that we described above, or by following these steps:

-- Open Settings app and go to System > Default apps.
+- Open Settings app and go to Apps section.

 Solution 2 – Check if Internet Explorer ETW Collector Service is running